 Product revenue - product revenue consists mainly of the sale of spikes to customers in the sports and recreation industry.
-Revenue is recognized at a point in time either when the products have been shipped to, or received by the customer, depending on the terms of the contract.
-Product revenue for the year end February 28, 2019 was \$98,941 (2018 - \$94,664).
+Revenue is recognized at a point in time either when the products have been shipped to, or received by the customer, depending on the terms of the contact.
+Product revenue for the year end February 29, 2020 was \$45,561 (2019 - \$98,941).

 Service revenue - service revenue consists of heat/pressure treating products through a Spark Plasma Sintering ("SPS") machine, repair work completed on SPS machines owned by other companies and research.
 Service revenue is recognized at a point in time when the performance obligation has been completed and the results reported back to the customer.
-Service revenue for the year end February 28, 2019 was \$644,382 (2018 - \$449,566).
+Service revenue for the year end February 29, 2020 was \$780,937 (2019 - \$644,382).

 Freight revenue - Freight revenue is recognized at a point in time on contracts when the Company provides for shipping to its customer.
-Freight revenue for the year ended February 28, 2019 was \$6,470 (2018 - \$4,345).
+Freight revenue for the year ended February 29, 2020 was \$4,554 (2019 - \$6,470).

 The Company does not expect to have any revenue contracts where the period between the transfer of the promised goods to the customer and payment by the customer exceeds one year.
 As a consequence, the Company does not adjust any of the transaction prices for the time value of money.
+Contract modifications with the Company's customers could change the scope of the contract, the price of the contract, or both.
+A contract modification exists when the parties to the contract approve the modification in writing.
+Contract modifications are generally accounted for as part of the existing contract prospectively over the remaining term of the contract.